 Anywho, I always love adding to my collection of the patriotic stuffs, so this year I made this little project.
 I found the idea on Pinterest.
-That one was a bit more polished than mine, but I love me some rustic goodness!
+That one was a bit more polished than mine, but I

 First, I picked out a few beat up pallet slats from our giant stash of wood and my honey cut them to the sizes I needed using our circular saw.

 Next, I drilled the holes that would be needed to "tie" everything together and hang the flag once it was finished.
 I just laid the pieces out the way I wanted them, marked each drill spot with a pencil and then drilled each hole.

 Now I'm ready for paint.
 I just used acrylic paints in the colors flag red, real blue and antique white.
 These are just paints I have in my stash.

 Visit our blog to see my painting technique and the brush I used.

 See the little wooden stars up there?
 I got a pack of (6) at Walmart for $1.48.
 I painted those with the antique white color.
 I made them look older by using an antique glaze in charcoal that I got at Lowe's and have used on so many of my projects.

 Now, the flag looks way too new for me, so I took it back out to the shop and used our mouse sander with 220 grit paper and lightly sanded the edges and some on the top where I painted to make it look more rustic.
 While I was at it, I sanded all the other edges just so they wouldn't be so rough for handling.